huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 the last response, through the STREAM FIN mechanism that no further data will be sent on that stream.

-Therefore, a single client initiated DNS transaction consumes a single stream.
+Therefore, a single client-initiated DNS transaction consumes a single stream.
 This means that the client's first query occurs on QUIC stream 0, the second on 4, and so on.